gogoend/anikyu/README.md

 Anikyu is a simple tween animation library, based on JavaScript, can create continuous tween animation for number values in one specified object.

+Current version temporarily only support the tween animation of CSS property whose unit is *px*.

+## Browser Compatibility

+The Anikyu uses some features or functions, like ES Module, Generator and requestAnimationFrame, which are not support in Internet Explorer and some older browsers.
+As for this, you can use the Anikyu.js which is built with Webpack and Babel in dist folder, and import via script tag, then Anikyu will become a global variable.

 ## Import to your project